• Skip to primary navigation

 Instructions

-• Peel the garlic and finely mince it.
-(To save a bit of time, if you have a small food processor, this will work wonders) Set the garlic aside.
+• Peel 10-15 garlic cloves and finely mince it.
+Set the garlic aside.

-• Cut between the bones of the ribs and place it in a large bowl.
+• Cut between the bones of the ribs into 1-inch pieces and place them in a large bowl.

-• After 2 hours, add in the corn starch to coat the ribs, it will create a semi dry coating.
+• After 2 hours, add in 5-6 tablespoons corn starch to coat the ribs, this will create a semi-dry coating.

 • Once the oil is hot, add in all the garlic.
-(To test if the oil is hot, add a fit bits of garlic to see if it sizzles)
+(To test if the oil is hot, add a few bits of garlic to see if it sizzles)

-• Keep stirring the garlic, the garlic closer to the walls of the pot will cook faster and burn faster - to prevent that keep stirring
+• Keep stirring the garlic, the garlic closer to the walls of the pot will cook faster and burn faster.

-• Once the garlic is a golden yellow (This will take approximately 5 minutes of cooking.), remove the garlic by pouring it out into a strainer or using a strainer to scoop it out.
+• Once the garlic is a golden yellow (approximately 3-5 minutes of cooking), turn off the heat.
+Remove the garlic by using a strainer to scoop it out.
 The garlic will continue to cook and brown.
 (Reserve the garlicky oil for deep frying the ribs.)
 Set the crispy garlic aside for later.

 Deep Frying the Riblets